lemonatio/proof-of-liabilities/README.md

 1. The `verify.py` script which given a proof, a merkle leaf and the root node, verifies that the proof is correct.
 2. The `main.py` script which uses the library and an input file to create a Merkle Sum Tree and outputs the constructed tree and the proofs for each leaf of the tree.
 3. The `merkle_leaf.py` script which given an id and an audit id generates the merkle leaf hash that is neccessary to verify a proof.
-This script is used by `verify.py`, you don’t need to run this script by yourself
+The creation of the merkle leaf is done by `verify.py`, you don’t need to run this script by yourself when verifying.

 The library can be found under the `lib` directory with the name `merkle.py` and it is a library to create and manage a Merkle Sum Tree.